howlsocial/howldocs/blog/2022-09-14-public-beta-debrief.md

 - 2 severity 1 bugs
 - 8 minor bugs

+## What's next - the road to mainnet

 So what does this mean?

 Well, we have some windows to mend, and then we will run either a closed Beta2 net, or a final open test before we go to mainnet.

 This has pushed our timings back by a couple of weeks, but not by a massive amount.

+Thanks to everybody for their interest in the project and we'll have more updates soon!